-Tansu Daylan received his PhD in physics from Harvard University in 2018.
-He is a Kavli Fellow in Astrophysics at MIT.
+Tansu Daylan is a Kavli postdoctoral research fellow in astrophysics at MIT.
+He received his PhD in physics from Harvard University in 2018.

 His research covers a broad range of problems in astrophysics, including the detection and characterization of planets beyond our Solar System and searching for dark matter in the Universe.
 Using neural networks and Bayesian statistics, he builds novel statistical tools with applications in exoplanet and cosmology research.
 During his PhD, he showed, in a widely known paper, that the anomalous gamma-ray emission in the center of the Milky Way was consistent with originating from the self-annihilation of Weakly Interacting Massive Particles (Daylan+2016).
 Later, he developed a transdimensional and Bayesian inference framework called “probabilistic cataloging” (Daylan+2017) and a method to infer the small-scale structure of dark matter using strongly lensed images of distant galaxies (Daylan+2018).